-The legal guidelines set a barrier to the companies and tools that is collecting individual data while imposing fines on those who are generating revenue from it.
-The data protection regulation will apply to any company registered under European Government and any company that has traffic from EU.
+The legal guidelines set a barrier to the companies and tools that are collecting individual data while imposing fines on those who are generating revenue from it.
+The data protection regulation will apply to any company registered under the European Government and any company that has traffic from EU.
 Google Blogger has already enabled it on their dashboard, but officially it will be effective from May, 25th, 2018.

-Overall, it is a data regulation that protects citizens of EU from data invaders and people who trade data for revenue.
+Overall, it is a data regulation that protects citizens of the EU from data invaders and people who trade data for revenue.
 It protects the people privacy and secures country internally from digital threats.

 1. GDPR and Personal Privacy